MicrosoftDocs/azure-stack-docs/azure-stack/operator/tutorial-offer-services.md

    ![Create compute quota](media/tutorial-offer-services/6-create-new-plan-quotas.png)

-1. Select the **Review + create"** tab.
+1. Select the **Review + create** tab.
 You should see a green "Validation passed" banner at the top, indicating the new base plan is ready to be created.
 Select **Create**.
 You'll see a notification once the plan has been created.

    ![Create new plan](media/tutorial-offer-services/7-create-new-plan-review-create.png)